z1shivam/flatten-go/README.md

 # Flatten Go

 A simple tool to collect all the files of a folder into one place.
+It go through all the subdirectories and folders and collect every file and put it in a new folder everything in one place.
+It copies files and not move it.
+So, doesn't mess with your actual folder structure.

 ## Installation